gramidt/my-rails-dev-box/readme.md

 ## This seems like voodoo.
 How do you expect me to work on a magical box from my host machine?

 Well it turns out that Vagrant mounts the my-rails-dev-box directory as _/vagrant_ within the magical box.
-So all you'll need to do is navigate to the projects folder and start your normal project workflow.

-    vagrant@my-rails-dev-box:~$ cd /vagrant/projects
+So with a little additional black  magic (aka. one liner bash script), you can just start working directly out of the current directory which happens to be _/vagrant/projects_ after running _vagrant ssh_.

 ## Additional Notes